Prisjakt/feed-specification/docs/feeds/local-shop/fields/locality.md

 ## Description

-The city/town or place where your store resides.
+The city/town or place where your shop resides.